watsoncoders/Kingdom-Defence/README.md

 # Kingdom-Defence
-A unity game similar to COC
+A unity Tower defence game similar to COC (clash of clans)